danielgalanrodriguez/daniel_galan_programming_assignment_web_frontend/README.md

 For this component, I decided to make 100% reusable.
 It is independent, it manages its own state, and only needs the props to perform specific functionalities.

 When the component mounts an interval is set and it is cleared when the component is unmounted.
 The interval updates the time each second.
 The seconds are initialized according to its property and when the countdown reaches 0 it resets itself and executes a function passed by its parent.
 When the parent want to trigger a reset or a modification on the seconds remaining, the props are changed, the component applies the appropriate changes and it resets the triggers to be able to change again if necessary.

+## Decisions made in tests implementation

+First of all, I decided to use functional components instead of class based components.
+I think that functional component with react hooks is more powerful and simple than class components.
+However, it is more difficult to keep track of the component's state when testing, moreover, it is not possible to access it nor modify it.
+At least with Jest and Enzyme.
+Therefore, my approach with the tests focuses in the functionality rather than the implementation.

+More precisely I started to test the presentation components.

+### Testing GameOver, Start and Question components

+#### GameOver

+The GameOver component has only some headers to display the message along with the props.
+In this case I only make sure that with a valid set of props it renders the headers correctly.

+#### Start

+The Start component has more than just a message.
+It also has a button that starts the game.
+In this case, apart from testing the correct rendering, the important thing is that when the user clicks the button it executes the callback to start the game.
+This is the important thing.
+After that, I assume the the callback will correctly update the state and consequently render the next component.

+#### Question

+I did the same with the Question component.
+I assume that the parent will pass the correct props.
+I test the correct rendering of the component and then, I test again that when the user clicks on an answer, this action executes the callback that takes care of performing the appropriate changes assuming that the implementation is okay.

+I am not sure if it is the appropriate approach,however, with my research I do think that is at least a valid one.